GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

 * **access**: Optional.
 Whether direct access in S3 will be readable by the public or only to the owner of the bucket.
 Defaults to public, set to private to disable public access.
 * **maxConnections**: Optional, default: ``50``.
 Maximum number of concurrent HTTP connections the S3 client may use.
 * **useHTTPS**: Optional, default: ``true``.
 Whether to use HTTPS when connecting to S3 or not.
+* **endpoint**: Optional.
+Endpoint of the server, if using an alternative S3-compatible server instead of Amazon.
 * **proxyDomain**: Optional.
 The Windows domain name for configuring an NTLM proxy.
 If you are not using a Windows NTLM proxy, you don't need to set this property.
 * **proxyWorkstation**: Optional.
 The Windows domain name for configuring an NTLM proxy.
 If you are not using a Windows NTLM proxy, you don't need to set this property.
 * **proxyHost**: Optional.
 The proxy host the client will connect through.